sbt/sbt-jupiter-interface/README.md

         "net.aichler" % "jupiter-interface" % JupiterKeys.jupiterVersion.value % Test
     )

+Note that if you want to restore default behaviour like in versions before `0.8.0` you can globally activate this plugin by adding the runtime dependency to `ThisScope` of the root project.

+    libraryDependencies in ThisBuild += "net.aichler" % "jupiter-interface" % "0.8.0" % Test

 ## Releases

 Note that as of version `0.6.0` this plugin is cross built for `scala_2.10/sbt_0.13` and `scala_2.12/sbt_1.0`.